AdobeDocs/commerce-merchant-services.en/contributing.md

 ## Have A Question?

 Start by filing an issue.
-The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads (when appropriate).
+The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads when appropriate.

 ## Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license agreement.
 This gives Adobe permission to redistribute your contributions as part of the project.
 [Sign our CLA](http://opensource.adobe.com/cla.html).
-You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!
+You only need to submit an Adobe CLA one time.
+If you submitted one previously, you are good to go!

 ## Code Reviews